- Don’t trust HokkaidoWilds.org

-On each of the HokkaidoWilds.org canoe route guides, we post a printable PDF map of the route.
-In addition to printing this out and having it on hand in a waterproof case along with a compass, make sure you have some form of GPS navigation device, particularly for the lake routes.
-Mist can happen.
-Unfortunately, PLBs are illegal to use a) anywhere other than on the sea and b) by anyone without a Japanese radio license.
+On each of the HokkaidoWilds.org paddling route guides, we post a printable PDF map of the route.
+In addition to printing this out and having it on hand in a waterproof case along with a compass, make sure you have some form of GPS navigation device.
+Mist can happen, particularly on the Hokkaido coast.
+PLBs are fine for use on the sea, but cannot be used on land in Japan.
 Consider carrying a SPOT location device for emergencies.
 See our deep-dive on PLBs here.

 - Watch out for obstructions in rivers